smb123w64gb/NintenTools.Bfres/README.md

 # NintenTools.Bfres

-The goal of this .NET library is to provide easy access to data stored in the BFRES Nintendo graphics archive file format (most prominently used to store 3D game models).
+The goal of this .NET library is to provide easy access to data stored in the BFRES Nintendo graphics archive file format (most prominently used to store 3D game models) and store data in new files.

 ## Supported Features